Most Common Vitamin Deficiencies: Types, Signs, & Treatments

 Vitamin D Deficiency

-Vitamin D is essential for bone health, as it helps the body to absorb calcium.
-A vitamin D deficiency can lead to soft bones, a condition known as rickets in children, and osteomalacia in adults.
+Vitamin D is essential for bone health, as it helps the body absorb calcium because a vitamin D deficiency can lead to soft bones, a condition known as rickets in children and osteomalacia in adults.

 Vitamin B12 Deficiency

-Vitamin B12 is important for the formation of red blood cells and the proper functioning of the nervous system.
-A deficiency in Vitamin B12 can lead to anemia, fatigue, weakness, and tingling in the hands and feet.
+Vitamin B12 is important for the formation of red blood cells and the proper functioning of the nervous system because a deficiency in vitamin B12 can lead to anemia, fatigue, weakness, and tingling in the hands and feet.

 Vitamin C Deficiency

-Vitamin C is necessary for the production of collagen, which is necessary for our healthy skin, cartilage, and bones.
-A deficiency in Vitamin C can lead to scurvy, a condition characterized by bleeding gums, joint pain, and fatigue.
+Vitamin C is necessary for the production of collagen, which is necessary for healthy skin, cartilage, and bones because a deficiency in vitamin C can lead to scurvy, a condition characterized by bleeding gums, joint pain, and fatigue.

 Vitamin A Deficiency

-Vitamin A is essential for a good vision, immune function, and skin health.
-A deficiency in Vitamin A can lead to night blindness, dry skin, and an increased risk of infections.
+Vitamin A is essential for good vision, immune function, and skin health because a deficiency in vitamin A can lead to night blindness, dry skin, and an increased risk of infections.

 Vitamin E Deficiency

 Vitamin E deficiency is rare but can lead to nerve and muscle damage, as well as vision problems.
-It can be caused by malabsorption disorders or due to a lack of Vitamin E in the diet.
+It can be caused by malabsorption disorders or a lack of vitamin E in the diet.

 Signs of Vitamin Deficiencies